-And thou oppos'd, being of no woman born, Yet I will try the last: before my body I throw my warlike shield: lay on, Macduff; And damn'd be him that first cries, "Hold, enough!"
-[Exeunt, fighting.
 Retreat.
 Flourish.
-Re-enter, with drum and colours, Malcolm, old Siward, Rosse, Thanes, and Soldiers.
+Enter, with drum and colours, Malcolm, old Siward, Rosse, Thanes, and Soldiers.

 Mal.
 I would the friends we miss were safe arriv'd.
 Siw.
 Some must go off; and yet, by these I see, So great a day as this is cheaply bought.
 Mal.
 Macduff is missing, and your noble son.
 Rosse.
-Your son, my lord, has paid a soldier's debt: He only liv'd but till he was a man; The which no sooner had his prowess confirm'd, In the unshrinking station where he fought, But like a man he died.
+Your son, my Lord, has paid a soldier's debt:

+He only liv'd but till he was a man; The which no sooner had his prowess confirm'd, In the unshrinking station where he fought, But like a man he died.
+Then he is dead?
 Siw.
-Then he is dead?
 Rosse.
 Ay, and brought off the field.
 Your cause of sorrow Must not be measur'd by his worth, for then It hath no end.
 Had he his hurts before?
 Siw.
 Rosse.
 Ay, on the front.
 Siw.
 Why then, God's soldier be he!
 Had I as many sons as I have hairs, I would not wish them to a fairer death: And so, his knell is knoll'd.
 Mal.
-He 's worth more sorrow, And that I 'll spend for him.
+He's worth more sorrow, And that I 'll spend for him.
 Siw.
-He 's worth no more; They say, he parted well, and paid his score: And so, God be with him! -- Here comes newer comfort.
+He's worth no more; They say he parted well and paid his score: And so, God be with him! -- Here comes newer comfort.